 - 2 tablespoons water, divided

-Make your cashew sweet cream and keep in the fridge for at least three hours.
-This can also be made a day or two ahead.
+Cashew Sweet Cream: Make your cashew sweet cream, you can use right away or keep in the fridge for a few hours to thicken.
+Cashew cream can also be made a day or two ahead.

-Make your crust by combining all the ingredients, except water, into a food processor/blender and blend until combined and somewhat chunky.
-Add one tablespoon of water, process until dough forms.
-Add the extra tablespoon of water if needed.
-I used it but you may find in your climate or altitude that you may not need it.
+Crust: Make your crust by combining all the ingredients, except water, into a food processor/blender and blend until combined, and somewhat chunky.
+Add one tablespoon of water, and process until dough forms.
+Add the extra tablespoon of water if needed (you may find in your climate or altitude that you may not need it).
 We don’t want the dough too wet, just enough so that it combines nicely.
-Cover and place in refrigerator for 20 min to stiffen a bit.
+Cover and place in the refrigerator for 20 min to stiffen.

-If using classic tartlet mold, the cashew sweet cream will fill all 6 and the crust will cover 4.
-If using mini cake pans like I did, the cream will fill 3 and the crust will cover 2.
+If using classic tartlet molds, the cashew sweet cream will fill all 6, and the crust will cover 3.
+If using mini cake pans, the cream will fill 3, and the crust will cover 2.